kgish/nrwl-coding-assignment-2018-paduqy/README.md

 ## Time spent

-Focussing on the assignment instructions, I spent in total two evenings and part of a day.
+Focusing on the assignment instructions, I spent in total two evenings and part of a day.
 When nearing completion, I happened to look at the original email again and discovered that there was a time indication of 2.5 hours, oh dear.
 Sorry about that.